 This is not the first our product defect lawyers have heard about lithium-ion batteries overheating and exploding or causing a fire.
 We’ve seen horrific incidents and injuries relating to products such as e-cigarettes or vaporizers, hoverboards, cell phones, and laptops.
 Often, these incidents occur because of defective lithium batteries manufactured with cheap or substandard parts.

 These types of incidents have the potential to cause significant property damage and physical injuries.
-If you have been injured by a defective lithium-ion battery has injured you.
+Suppose a defective lithium-ion battery has injured you.
 In that case, you may be able to seek compensation for your damages including medical expenses, lost income, hospitalization, cost of rehabilitation, and pain and suffering.
 Injured victims would also be well advised to contact an experienced e-scooter injury attorney who will help them secure maximum compensation for their injuries, damages, and losses, and hold the at-fault parties accountable.